vehicle-lang/tutorial/chapter-4/exercises/README.md

 # Chapter 4 exercises

-All the exercises use the material in `../chapter-code`; there is nothing extra to download.
-Read that folder's README first: it walks through both of the chapter's experiments, and Exercises #1 and #2 are essentially those experiments.
+Exercises #1 to #5 and #7 use the material in `../chapter-code`; Exercise #6 uses the ACAS Xu material in `acas2/` here.
+There is nothing extra to download.
+Read the chapter-code README first: it walks through both of the chapter's experiments, and Exercises #1 and #2 are essentially those experiments.

 Before starting, check the Vehicle version: